ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-02-09-git-pull-vs-fetch-unraveling-the-differences.md

 git pull origin
 {%- endhighlight -%}

 It's simple, isn't it?
 These commands don't have any mystery.
 But maybe you're thinking now: When do I use each of them?
+There doesn't exist a rule, unfortunately.
+We need to think about what we want to do every time we need to update our repository.
+Sometimes will be safe to execute the `git pull` command if we only need to update the main branch, and at other times will be better to execute the `git fetch` to see what was changed and do the merge carefully.

 ## Closing Thoughts